The Best Password Managers 2023

 If you’re using a built-in password manager like Google’s, you may want to consider switching to a dedicated password manager so you can ensure your data is encrypted and safe.
 Google Password Manager isn’t safe since it gives someone access to all your passwords if they have access to your Google account.

 Password managers work by providing a guarded place to store passwords.
-It is also a good way to leave a digital legacy for your family in the event that they need to access your passwords in an emergency.
+It's also a good way to leave a digital legacy for your family in the event that they need to access your passwords in an emergency.
 You don’t want a family member rifling through your house looking for a colored Post-It note with the password to your life insurance policy, right?

 Learn More